 Please select all options.

-A Freestanding In-Home & In-Store Picture Frame for Your Quiver.
+A Freestanding In-Home & In-Store Picture Frame for All Your Gear.

 Sometimes installing a permanent wall rack just isn't an option, so we designed the strongest, best-looking, and most eco-friendly freestanding surf rack on the market.
-Our Freestanding Vertical Surf Rack is a gorgeous, easy assembly, sturdy solution to the unsightly Surf Stands that currently plague shops and water sports expos.
+Our Freestanding Vertical Surf Rack is a gorgeous, easy-assembly, sturdy solution to the unsightly Surf Stands that currently plague surf shops and water sports expos.

-(This rack was designed for shortboard surfboards but is also perfect for similarly-sized boards like snowboards, wakeboards, wakesurf boards, skimboards, etc. This also works well as a freestanding guitar stand)
+*Designed for shortboard surfboards but is also perfect for similarly-sized gear like snowboards, wakeboards, wakesurf boards, skimboards, skateboards, and works exceptionally well as a freestanding guitar stand.*